athrur/athrur.github.io/_posts/2023-07-01-university-coursework-reviewed.md

 # C and Java Exercises

 The C and Java Exercises were two separate bits of coursework, but there's not much to say about them.
 They were a series of small exercises to get us used to the syntax of the languages and were quite enjoyable.
 I found the C exercises more challenging, as I had never used C before, but I found it quite enjoyable to learn a new language.
 The problems were similar to the likes of [Leetcode](https://leetcode.com/), with a difficulty of maybe Easy to Medium.
-There was also a question involving multithreading file handling in Java, which was quite interesting.
+A question implementing an XOR linked list was quite fun, and there was also a question involving multithreading file handling in Java, which was interesting.

 ## Ratings
 - Difficulty: 2.5/5